algbio/themisto/README.md

-# NEWS 25.2.
+# NEWS 13.4.
 2023

-The [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v1) for Themisto v3 is out.
-A compiled executable file for Linux is available [here](https://github.com/algbio/themisto/releases/download/3.0.0/themisto_linux-v3.0.0.tar.gz).
-Tested to work at least on Ubuntu 18.04, Ubuntu 20.4, CentOS 7 and Red Hat 8.6.
+Themisto version 3.1.0 is out.
+See the [release notes](https://github.com/algbio/themisto/releases/tag/3.1.0) for more information and pre-compiled Linux binaries.

 # About Themisto
 Themisto is a succinct colored k-mer index supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto, Bifrost and Metagraph.
-For more information, see the [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v1).
+For more information, see the [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v3).

 ## Requirements